MaharshiAJ/tremor-detector/README.md

 This project was my final project for my real time embedded systems class at NYU Tandon.

-The goal is to detect and cancel out tremors.
+The goal is to detect and visualize intensity of tremors.

 The device used was a STM32F429I-DISC1.
 The termors were detected using the integrated gyroscope.